How to Fix a RAW USB Drive and Recover Data?

 - iMac/MacBook won't turn on, what to do and how to fix it?

-- How to fix RAW hard drive to NTFS without formatting and data loss?
+- How to convert RAW drive to NTFS without losing data or formatting?

 - How to fix 'The disk you inserted was not readable by this computer'?